 [sage, the plant]

-To be fair, a few recent alternative German online sources offered German “Weise” as shengren translation, yet that was the case precisely because the software also consulted English dictionaries, for example: Chinesisch-lernen.org (Chinese-tools.com is the same provider) said: “圣人shèng rén (pr.) heilige/Weise”.
-But this is a rare incidence.
-The vast majority of German dictionaries still featured Heilige, while many authors like Stange, Fiederling, and Cordes (see table below) neither mentioned sheng(ren) nor offered a translation; in addition to that non-experts often confuse the shengren and the junzi, but more to that later.
-Here a list of some of the leading, popular German translations on the internet today: (the details can be found in the appendix):
+To be fair, a few recent alternative German online sources offered German ‘Weise’ as shengren translation, yet that was a mishmash cases precisely because the software also consulted English dictionaries, for example: Chinesisch-lernen.org (Chinese-tools.com is the same provider) said: ‘圣人shèng rén (pr.) heilige/Weise.’
+But this English-to-German is still a rare sight.
+The vast majority of German dictionaries still featured Heilige, while many influential authors such as Stange, Fiederling, or Cordes (see table below) neither mentioned sheng(ren) nor a translation of something—they just freely stipulated there must have been Heilige.
+On top of that, those China experts often confuse the shengren with the junzi, but more to that later.

 |Translation of shengren||Source/Year|

 |Philosoph, ein Edler||Zeno.org – The Largest German Open Library Online (2011)|

 |Philosoph und Religionslehrer […]||Brockhaus Dictionary (1906-1911)|

 |Der Edle||Hans O. H. Stange (1965-2004)|

 Ideal des Edlen